Gromchannel92/vRP_doorsControl_vrpex/README.md

-# vRP_doorsControl
+# vRP_doorsControl vrpex
 Door control system.
 The doors are fully synchronized between the players and also retain their position until the resource reboots
 # Install
-Unpack to folder doors, add in server.cfg "start doors"
+Unpack to folder resources, add in server.cfg "start vRP_doorsControl"
 # Keys
 You can use group permissions or items (Keys) for access to doors control.
 Key on keyboard for control on default NUM4<hr/>
 Default items (add in vrp/cfg/items.lua)<br/>